maciejskorski/jupyter-book-ghpages/README.md

 # How to use

 Use the image to build documentation and publish to GitHub Pages.
-A workflow example:
+This is a workflow example:
 ```
 name: docs-docker